-Normally you must be 21 to become a Mason but if you are studying at University then you can join at the age of 18 and take advantage of the greatly reduced membership fees.
+You can become a Freemason from the age of 18 and if you are you are studying at University then you can take advantage of the greatly reduced membership fees that are available to University students.

 Freemasons belong to Lodges (just like university societies) which are dotted around the Country.
 The Lodges meet at ‘Masonic Halls’ which act as the club premises for each Lodge and sometimes a number of Lodges.
 Freemasons typically meet between 4 and 8 times a year depending on the Lodge.